AKA Getting more people to subscribe to your emails

 Unbounce allows you to create landing pages on their site using their templates and then “redirect” your pages to theirs.

 Optimizepress is a theme for WordPress that allows you to quickly create landing pages (and sales pages and membership sites).

 And the solutions I’m using for all my new landing pages is LeadPages.
-This comes with a dozen or so pre-configured landing page templates you can tweak by changing the colours, text, graphics etc. All in a few minutes per page.
+This comes with dozens of pre-configured, high performing landing page templates you can tweak by changing the colours, text, graphics etc. All in a few minutes per page.

 Strategy four is to maximise opportunities to optin from your blog.

 Dedicated landing pages are always going to have a higher optin rate than your normal blog or website pages.
 But you’re going to get the most traffic (e.g. from google or social media) to your blog.
 So you need to make sure there are plenty of opportunities for visitors to opt in when they’re looking at your blog.

 Most people just have a simple optin form in their blog’s sidebar.
 But I’ve found you can get way more optins by using the following locations too:

 - Using a “Feature Box” on your website home page.
 This is a technique I learned from Derek Halpern when he reviewed my site.
 Most people come to a specific blog post. if they then choose to visit your home page it’s a sign they’re interested in finding out a bit more.
 So make the optin box on your home page big and bold.
 I also use a welcome video to encourage people to opt in.

 - On your “About Me” page.
 Another Derek Halpern tip.
 Instead of just having your About Me page talk about your background, make it about the website too.
 And tell people that best way to get the most from the site is to sign up for your newsletter.
 Again, if they’ve taken the trouble to go to your About Me page it’s a sign they’re more than casually interested in what you do, so give them a chance to get to know you more through your newsletter.